Eucharistic theology: Consubstantiation

-In the sacramental union view, in the "use" of the sacrament, according to the words of Jesus and by the power of his speaking of them, the consecrated bread is united with his body and the consecrated wine with his blood for all communicants, whether believing or unbelieving, to eat and drink.
-This is the position of the Lutheran Church, echoing the view of "objective reality, but pious silence about technicalities", with its "pious silence about technicalities" in that it objects to philosophical terms like "consubstantiation."

 Objective reality, silence about technicalities

-"Objective reality, but pious silence about technicalities" (or "divine [or holy] mystery") is the view of all the ancient Churches of the East, as well as of many Anglicans (including those of Anglo-Catholic churchmanship) and Methodists.
+"Objective reality, but pious silence about technicalities" (or "divine [or holy] mystery") is the view of all the ancient Churches of the East.
 While they agree that in the sacrament the bread and the wine are really and truly changed into the body and the blood of Jesus, and while they have at times employed the terminology of "substance" to explain what is changed, they usually avoid this language, considering it redolent of scholasticism, as presenting speculative metaphysics as doctrine, and as scrutinizing excessively the manner in which the transformation takes place.

 Pneumatic presence

 "Real Spiritual presence", also called "pneumatic presence", holds that not only the spirit of Jesus, but also the true body and blood of Jesus (hence "real"), are received by the sovereign, mysterious, and miraculous power of the Holy Spirit (hence "spiritual"), but only by those partakers who have faith.
 This view approaches the "pious silence" view in its unwillingness to specify how the Holy Spirit makes Jesus present, but positively excludes not just symbolism but also trans- and con-substantiation.
-It is also known as the "mystical presence" view, and is held by some Low Church Reformed Anglicans, as well as other Presbyterian Christians.
+It is also known as the "mystical presence" view, and is held by the Reformed Churches (including the Continental Reformed, Presbyterian, Congregationalist, Reformed Anglican, and Reformed Baptist traditions).
 This understanding is often called "receptionism".
-Some argue that this view can be seen as being suggested—though not clearly—by the "invocation" of the Anglican Rite as found in the American Book of Common Prayer, 1928 and earlier and in Rite I of the American BCP of 1979 as well as in other Anglican formularies:
+Thomas Cranmer, the guiding Protestant Reformer of the Church of England, reflected this real spiritual presence in the Thirty-nine Articles, which hold that "the Body of the Christ is given, taken, and eaten, in the Supper, only after an heavently and spiritual manner".
+This view can be seen as being suggested in the invocation of the Anglican Rite as found in the American Book of Common Prayer, 1928 and earlier and in Rite I of the American BCP of 1979 as well as in other Anglican formularies:

 Rite I is unchanged from the BCP of 1552 (Second Prayer-Book of Edward VI) save for modern syntax and spelling:

 The Rite also differs in its inclusion of some additional words from the BCP of 1549 (First Prayer-Book of Edward VI):

+The Reformed theology of receptionism, or the real spiritual presence, is the view inherited by and held by Methodists "and is well presented in the Holy Communion hymns of Charles Wesley."

+Presence manifested in the assembly of the faithful

+During the celebration of the Lord's Supper, Anabaptists emphasize the "mystery of communion with the living Christ in his Supper [that] comes into being by the power of the Spirit, dwelling in and working through the collected members of Christ's Body".